modularscale/modularscale-sass/readme.md

 #### Non-integer values and target

 Unfortunately Sass doesn’t natively support exponents.
-You will need to either use Compass, math-sass, or another library that has a fully featured `pow()` function to use non-integer values in modular scale.
+You will need to either use [Compass](http://compass-style.org/), [mathsass](https://github.com/terkel/mathsass), or another library that has a fully featured `pow()` function to use non-integer values in modular scale.

-Fortunately Compass and math-sass are excellent and if you install them alongside modular scale it will pick up on the added functionality and you will be able to write values like `ms(2.5)`.
+Fortunately [Compass](http://compass-style.org/) and [mathsass](https://github.com/terkel/mathsass) are excellent and if you install them alongside modular scale it will pick up on the added functionality and you will be able to write values like `ms(2.5)`.

 #### Target sizes*